vquach1/poppy/README.md

 - Anime: This module relies on MyAnimeList's API, though it will eventually be switched over to the Anime API that I am developing.
 To enable this module, you need to supply your MyAnimeList username and password.
 - League: This module requires a League developer token.
 See https://developer.riotgames.com/ for generating one.
-- Meme: This module pulls content from Reddit.
+- Misc: One of the commands in this module pulls content from Reddit.
 See https://github.com/reddit-archive/reddit/wiki/OAuth2 to obtain the necessary credentials.

 # Modules